salted-caramel/salted-caramel/README.md

 - 👋 Hi, I’m @salted-caramel
 - I'm a new coder and developer
-- Currently learning HTML, CSS, JavaScript for web dev and
+- Currently learning React and Nextjs for web dev and
-- Kotlin and XML for app dev
+- Flutter and Dart for app dev

 <!---
 salted-caramel/salted-caramel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.